patrickwrowe/Carbon_GAP/README.md

 # Carbon_GAP
-Repository for Carbon GAP-20 Model &amp; Training Data.
-For testing and validation data concerning the model, please see:
+# Repository for Carbon GAP-20 Model &amp; Training Data.

-P. Rowe, V. Deringer, P. Gasparotto, G. Csányi, A. Michaelides, “An accurate and transferable machine learning potential for carbon”, J. Chem.
+For testing and validation data concerning the model, please see: P. Rowe, V. Deringer, P. Gasparotto, G. Csányi, A. Michaelides, “An accurate and transferable machine learning potential for carbon”, J. Chem.
 Phys., 153, 034702, (2020)

 This paper has been made open source and is available to read for free at: https://discovery.ucl.ac.uk/id/eprint/10104458/

+# Additional Information

 This potential a copy of the permanently archived version on the Cambridge Apollo Data Repository: https://aspace.repository.cam.ac.uk/handle/1810/307452?show=full